ranaawni/ride-hailing-app/README.md

 ```

-- I make the env file public and didn't put it inside the gitignore so you can use it instead of create new DB
+- You can use the environment file rather than creating a new database because I made it public and did not include it in the gitignore.

 - Run the app, you should be inside the root file of the project